huggingface/blog/sb3.md

 With this integration, you can now host your saved models 💾 and load powerful models from the community.

 In this article, we’re going to show how you can do it.
 But, if you want to dive deeper, we wrote a tutorial where you’ll learn:
-- How to train a Deep Reinforcement Learning lander agent to land correctly on the Moon 🌕 and upload it to the 🤗 Hub.
+- How to train a Deep Reinforcement Learning lander agent to land correctly on the Moon 🌕
+- How to upload it to the Hub 🚀

 ![gif](assets/47_sb3/lunarlander.gif)